-Virtual machining is a simulation-based technology that supports engineers in defining, simulating, and visualizing the machining process in a computer environment using computer-aided manufacturing (CAM) tools, such as CAMWorks.
+Virtual machining is a simulation-based technology that supports engineers in defining, simulating, and visualizing machining processes in a computer environment using computer-aided manufacturing (CAM) tools, such as CAMWorks.
 Working in a virtual environment offers advantages of ease in making adjustment, detecting error and correcting mistakes, and understanding machining operations through visualization of machining simulations.
-Once finalized, the toolpaths can be converted to G-code and uploaded to a CNC machine on the shop floor to machine parts.
+Once finalized, the toolpath can be converted to G-code and then uploaded to a CNC machine at the shop floor to physically machine parts.

-The overall process of using CAMWorks for conducting virtual machining consists of several steps: create design model (solid models in SOLIDWORKS part or assembly), choose NC machine and create stock, extract or identify machinable features, generate operation plan, generate toolpath, simulate toolpath, and convert toolpath to G-code through a post processor, as illustrated in Figure 1.1.
-Note that before extracting machinable features, you must select an NC machine, i.e., mill, lathe, or mill-turn, choosing tool cribs, selecting a suitable post processor, and then creating a stock.
+The overall process of using CAMWorks for conducting virtual machining consists of several steps: create design model (solid models in SOLIDWORKS part or assembly), choose NC machine and create stock material (or stock for short), extract or identify machinable features, generate operation plan, generate toolpath, simulate toolpath, and convert toolpath to G-code through a post processor, as illustrated in Figure 1.1.
+Note that before extracting machinable features, you must select an NC machine, i.e., mill, lathe, or mill-turn, choosing tool cribs, selecting a suitable post processor, and then creating a stock material